declangray/declangray.github.io/_posts/2024-11-29-HTB-HeartBreaker-Continuum-Writeup.md

 This writeup will first encompass my in-depth analysis of the provided sample, then I will go through each of the Sherlock questions and walkthrough how I derrived the answers.
 I will be conducting my analysis within [Remnux](https://remnux.org/), a Ubuntu-based Linux distro designed for malware analysis. **Always conduct malware analysis within a virtual machine/sandboxed environment.** Additionally, when analysing Windows-based malware it is much safer to do so within a non-Windows environment (unless you are conducting dynamic analysis).

 To begin, download the password-protected zip file `heartbreaker-continuum.zip` into your analysis environment.
 To unzip it, we can use 7zip `7z x heartbreaker_continuum.zip -p<password>`.
 This will extract the contents to the current directory.
-We cab now begin analysis.
+We can now begin analysis.

 # Analysis
 ## File Info